-If you’ve been injured on the job, you have rights under the law.
+If you’ve been injured on the job in Colorado Springs, Pueblo, or anywhere in Colorado, you have rights under the law.
 Workers’ compensation is in place to protect people who get injured in the normal course of their job, but it can be challenging to navigate.
 Knowing when to hire a workers’ comp lawyer is essential to making sure you get the benefits to which you are entitled.
 Contact our Colorado Springs workers’ comp lawyers at Heuser & Heuser, LLP to get your free case review today.
 Getting help is just that easy!

 Getting Help is Just That Easy!